gautamvpn/MyTimerApp/README.md

 ### 4. Progress Visualization
 - Each timer displays a horizontal progress bar to show elapsed time visually.
 - Percentage of time completed is shown below the progress bar.

+### 5: Bulk Actions
+Add Start, Pause, and Reset buttons at the category level to control all timers within that category simultaneously.